KasperskyLab/Kaspresso/README.md

 ## Contribution Policy
 Kaspresso is an open source project, and depends on its users to improve it.
 We are more than happy to find you interested in taking the project forward. <br>
-Kindly refer to the Contribution Guidelines for detailed information. <br>
+Kindly refer to the [Contribution Guidelines](https://github.com/matzuk/Kaspresso/blob/master/CONTRIBUTING.md) for detailed information. <br>
-// todo add the reference to Contribution Guidelines

 ## License
 Kaspresso is open source and available under the [Apache License, Version 2.0](https://github.com/matzuk/Kaspresso/blob/external_master/LICENSE).